PavanSharma121/Power-BI-Excel--Project/README.md

 Key Insights:

-Top-Selling Product Discovery:
+1.Top-Selling Product Discovery:

 Identified the standout top-selling product, commanding a substantial 25% share of total revenue.

-Customer Segmentation Impact:
+2.Customer Segmentation Impact:

 Strategically segmented customers by age, leading to a remarkable 15% increase in overall revenue through targeted marketing.

-Event-Based Analysis:
+3.Event-Based Analysis:

 Implemented event-based analysis, revealing a striking 30% surge in evening sales.
 Optimized business strategies for peak performance based on the insights obtained.

 Technologies Used:
-Excel
+Excel,
 Power BI